Limnoria/Limnoria-doc/use/identifying_to_services.rst

 The different methods listed here are in the order how they are usually recommended by network operators.

-Please also note that SASL and CertFP are only fully supported on Limnoria.
-Gribble has imported partial SASL support (only PLAIN).

 Registering to services
 -----------------------